agilekidz/stack/README.md

 #### Documentation

-You can read the documentation for Express [here](https://expressjs.com/).
+The documentation for Express can be found [here](https://expressjs.com/).

 ### TypeORM - abstraction layer over the database

 #### Documentation

-You can read the documentation for TypeORM [here](https://typeorm.io/#/).
+The documentation for TypeORM can be found [here](https://typeorm.io/#/).

 ### Apollo Server - GraphQL server

 #### Documentation

-You can read the documentation for Apollo Server [here](https://www.apollographql.com/docs/apollo-server/).
+The documentation for Apollo Server can be found [here](https://www.apollographql.com/docs/apollo-server/).

 ### TypeGraphQL - easily build GraphQL API’s using TypeScript

 #### Documentation

-You can read the documentation for TypeGraphQL [here](https://typegraphql.com/).
+The documentation for TypeGraphQL can be found [here](https://typegraphql.com/).

 ## Database